bforbanks/predicting-frustration/README.md

 ## Overview

-This repository contains the code and data used for the paper "[Predicting frustration from heart-rate signal with Machine Learning Models](Predicting_frustration_from_heart_rate_signal_with_Machine_Learning_Models.pdf)".
+This repository contains the code and data used for the paper [Predicting frustration from heart-rate signal with Machine Learning Models](Predicting_frustration_from_heart_rate_signal_with_Machine_Learning_Models.pdf).
 The goal of the project is to predict frustration levels from heart rate signals using various machine learning models, focusing on their generalizability to new individuals.

 ## Table of Contents